 Once I had the itch, I also tried fused glass…

-After dating my husband for about 6 months, I felt compelled to create something extra special out of glass for his birthday.
+After dating Hubs for about 6 months, I felt compelled to create something extra special out of glass for his birthday.
 I was at the point in my learning where I was just starting to experiment with mixed media.
 Techniques like 3D, fusing, sandblasting, lead and came became fun challenges.

 For the stoplight, I cut pieces from hand rolled yellow art glass and melted the wing pieces in the kiln to soften the edges.
 For the centre, I sandblasted lines (filing them in with a permanent marker) then glued on faceted glass for the red, amber and green signals.

 When I found some incredible glass that looked like chrome, I knew I had to use it for the bumpers on the VW bug.
 That piece was cut, stacked and fused together in one piece, then glued in place.

 A VW art piece wouldn’t be complete without the VW logo.
 Sandblasing the logo onto a round piece of bevelled glass did the trick:

 Just off-centre, I used a piece of grey mirror backed glass (similar to the one I used on our powder room cabinet doors) that I sandblasted VW ’66 into, the year of hubs’ car.
 I then drilled a hole through the glass with a special water-cooled glass grinder and inserted a clock mechanism.
 While glass art is beautiful, you might as well have form and function!).

 The final touches were to fuse glass keys and a VW fob for a keychain and add a road’ for the VW to drive on, created by sandblasting stripes in the centre of a piece of black glass.

 It turned out to be so much work that I completely missed the deadline for hubs’ birthday!
 I scrambled to get it done for Christmas a few months later and gave it to him at his parent’s house on Christmas morning.